Azure/azure-powershell/src/Cdn/docs/Get-AzFrontDoorCdnProfile.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-`INPUTOBJECT <ICdnIdentity>`:
+`INPUTOBJECT <ICdnIdentity>`: Identity Parameter
   - `[CustomDomainName <String>]`: Name of the domain under the profile which is unique globally.
   - `[EndpointName <String>]`: Name of the endpoint under the profile which is unique globally.
   - `[Id <String>]`: Resource identity path
   - `[OriginGroupName <String>]`: Name of the origin group which is unique within the endpoint.
   - `[OriginName <String>]`: Name of the origin which is unique within the profile.
-  - `[ProfileName <String>]`: Name of the Azure Front Door Standard or Azure Front Door Premium or CDN profile which is unique within the resource group.
+  - `[ProfileName <String>]`: Name of the Azure Front Door Standard or Azure Front Door Premium profile which is unique within the resource group.
   - `[ResourceGroupName <String>]`: Name of the Resource group within the Azure subscription.
   - `[RouteName <String>]`: Name of the routing rule.
   - `[RuleName <String>]`: Name of the delivery rule which is unique within the endpoint.